Reese77/TicTacToe-p5/README.md

 # TicTacToe-p5
-This is a small Tic Tac Toe game I created for a job application at Tuq
+This is a small Tic Tac Toe game I created for a job application

 It took me about 3 hours to make this.